InWaveless/SynthesisRPGLoot/README.md

   - **Plugin List:**
     - **Default:** `Empty` Because you Ideally manage to get universal filters done in the Keyword and Enchantment List Settings.
+    - This list only impacts enchantments and not weapons or armor.
 - **Rarity And Variation Distribution Settings:**
   - **Leveled List Base**
     - Changes where the RPGLoot leveled lists are inserted.